Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 > * `T<A>` $<:$ `T<out A>`
 > * `T<A>` $<:$ `T<in A>`

-> Note: Kotlin does not support specifying both co- and contravariance at the same time, i.e., it is impossible to have `T<in A out B>` neither on declaration- nor on use-site.
+> Note: Kotlin does not support specifying both co- and contravariance at the same time, i.e., it is impossible to have `T<out A in B>` neither on declaration- nor on use-site.

 > Note: informally, covariant type parameter $\outV A$ of type constructor $T$ means "$T$ is a producer of $A$s and gets them out"; contravariant type parameter $\inV A$ of type constructor $T$ means "$T$ is a consumer of $A$s and takes them in".